 I know I wouldn’t have the opportunities that I do today if I hadn’t invested in these experiences early on.
-But we at first glance it doesn’t always apprear to in the budget time wise and/or financially and often times takes (calculated & prayerful) leaps of faith.
+But at first glance it doesn’t always apprear to be in the budget time wise and/or financially and often times takes (calculated & prayerful) leaps of faith.
 Since the announcement of our own retreat this fall, we have been thinking about the sacrifice it takes financially and physically to invest in ourselves.
 So we came up with a list of creative ways to pay for retreats and conferences.
 We would love to know your creative ideas in the comments below.

 2. Let your family know you want money for your birthday.
 You would be amazed when you share, that some will want to invest even more in you and your dreams!

 3. Clean out those closets and sell stuff online through Craigslist or apps like Offer Up or Wallapop or even facebook neighborhood groups and instagram.

 4. If you are a maker, create something specifically to sell to raise funds.
 I don’t really consider myself a maker, but when I was raising funds to go to Africa last year, I got together with my sister and channeled my inner Martha Stewart and we hosted a little pop up shop!
 Don’t forget to share with people WHY you are making and selling and always think of upcoming holidays.